 - Split complementary colors occur when hues in a color scheme are equidistant from one another on the color wheel.
 For example, green, red-orange, and red-purple.

 Like balance, contrast is an essential element in creating a memorable, easy-to-look at poster.
 To create contrast, place two elements in opposing ways.
 This helps draw the eye and create a focal point within your design.

 The elements you can use to create contrast include shapes, colors, lines, size and negative space.
 In the image below, you can see how the juxtaposition of distinct colors makes certain elements stand out.

 Poster design hierarchy

-In addition to contrast, incorporating hierarchy in your poster design also creates a focal point.
+In addition to contrast, utilizing visual hierarchy in your poster design can also create a focal point.
 Visual hierarchy is the arrangement or presentation of elements in a way that implies importance.
-Thus, it provides a direction for your eyes to move (from most important to least important).
+Put simply, it provides an intuitive direction for your eyes to move from most important information to least important information.

-Here are some ways to include hierarchy in your design:
+Here are a couple of ways to create hierarchy in your design:

 - Color and contrast

 Here’s a great example of a poster using the size, scale, and color/contrast of its typography to create a sense of visual hierarchy.